sahedw/cheat-sheet-prio1/README.md

 const boolean = true;
 // first the condition ending with '?' then what should be returned if tge condition is met.
 If the condition is not met then the black after ":" gets returned. boolean
   ?
-"Its true, therefore I'm executed :)"
+"Condition is true, therefore I'm executed :)"
-  : "Its false, therefore I'm not executed :(";
+  : "Condition is true, therefore I'm not executed :(";
 ```